 The Compensation Committee (the "Committee") of the Board of Directors of the Company (the "Board") shall be responsible for administering the Plan.
-The members of the Committee shall be appointed by the Board and shall consist of three or more nonemployee members of the Board who shall qualify to administer the Plan as contemplated by (a) Rule 16b-3 under the Securities and Exchange Act of 1934 (the "Exchange Act") or any successor rules, and (b) Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
+The members of the Committee shall be appointed by the Board and shall consist of three or more nonemployee members of the Board who shall qualify to administer the Plan as contemplated by (a) Rule 16b-3 under the Securities and Exchange Act of 1934 (the "1934 Act") or any successor rules, and (b) Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
 The Committee shall have full and exclusive power to interpret the Plan and to adopt such rules, regulations and guidelines for carrying out the Plan as it may deem necessary or proper, all of which power shall be executed in the best interests of the Company and in keeping with the objectives of the Plan.
-This power includes but is not limited to selecting award recipients, establishing all award terms and conditions and adopting modifications, amendments and procedures, as well as rules and regulations governing awards under the Plan, and to make all other determinations necessary or advisable for the administration of the Plan.
-In no event, however, shall the Committee have the power to cancel outstanding stock options or stock appreciation rights ("SARs") for the purpose of replacing or re-granting such options or SARs with a purchase price that is less than the purchase price of the original option or SAR.
+This power includes but is not limited to selecting award recipients, establishing all award terms and conditions and adopting modifications, amendments and procedures, as well as rules and regulations, governing awards under the Plan, and to make all other determinations necessary or advisable for the administration of the Plan.
 The interpretation and construction of any provision of the Plan or any option or right granted hereunder and all determinations by the Committee in each case shall be final, binding and conclusive with respect to all interested parties.